Sarbani3pal/antichess-game/README.md

  `-`npm start

 - This command will open a new tab in your default browser with the AntiChess game running locally.

+## Technologies Used
+- React.js
+- HTML
+- CSS
+- JavaScript
+- Node.js (for development environment and npm packages)

 ## Features